-In the Office of the State Treasurer, this class is accountable for performing the most complex tasks in the issuance and management of the State's bonded debt and for having division-wide leadership responsibilities.
+In the Office of the State Treasurer, Debt Management Division this class is accountable for directing the issuance and management of the State's bonded debt and assisting in the direction of the division.

 GUIDELINES FOR JOB CLASS USE

-This class will be used in one of two ways:
+This class is used in one of two ways

-1. Assists the Assistant Treasurer in the management of the Debt Management Division.
+Assists the Assistant Treasurer in the management of the Debt Management Division

-2. Serves as the subject matter expert on bond financing programs.
+Serves as the subject matter expert on bond financing programs

 EXAMPLES OF DUTIES